jamescherti/jamescherti/README.md

 - **[jc-dotfiles](https://github.com/jamescherti/jc-dotfiles)**: This repository houses James Cherti's dotfiles and configuration scripts.

-- **[lean-vimrc](https://github.com/jamescherti/lean-vimrc)**: The lean-vimrc project is a customizable Vim base that provides better Vim defaults, intended to serve as a solid foundation for a Vim configuration.
+- **[jc-vimrc](https://github.com/jamescherti/jc-vimrc)**: The jc-vimrc project is a customizable Vim base that provides better Vim defaults, intended to serve as a solid foundation for a Vim configuration.

 - **[ansible-role-tuned](https://github.com/jamescherti/ansible-role-tuned)**: An Ansible playbook that manages the installation, configuration, and activation of the tuned service.